Before You Begin the FAFSA: FAQs

 When will I receive my financial aid offer?

 Typically, you won’t receive a financial aid offer until you have completed the financial aid application process and have been admitted to the school.
 Schools have different schedules for when they send financial aid offers.

 What is the best way to understand and compare my financial aid offers?

 There is no standard format to financial aid notifications, making it difficult to compare offers from different schools.
-We recommend using FAME’s Comparing Costs & Financial Aid Awards Worksheet to help you understand your offers and get an “apples to apples” comparison.
+We recommend using FAME’s Comparing Costs & Financial Aid Offers Worksheet to help you understand your offers and get an “apples to apples” comparison.

 What else can I do to find money for school?

 Check out FAME’s Scholarship Search to research scholarships that might be available to you.